Empowering students with language-based learning differences

 HIGH SCHOOL HISTORY

-Students continue their studies in high school history courses with U.S. History (grade 9), Government (grade 10), and World Cultures (grade 11).
-These classes are conducted seminar style with a focus on analyzing primary source texts to engage students and personalize their understanding of each topic studied.
-Students learn to annotate and dissect primary sources and how to use evidence to support their verbal and oral discourse.
+Students at our Silver Spring campus continue their studies in high school history courses with U.S. History (grade 9), Government (grade 10), and World Cultures (grade 11).
+These classes are conducted seminar-style with a focus on analyzing primary source texts to engage students and personalize their understanding of each topic studied.
+Students learn how to annotate and dissect primary sources and to use evidence to support their verbal and oral discourse.